hschne/tired-dad-notes/template/content.md

 Tired dad make very good plans and organize well.
 If forget something with smol baby then have angry baby really quick, must not happen!
 Still no matter because tired dad be tired and even good plan sometimes fail.
 Is okay tired dad, no get angry!

 Baby sometimes act weird and tired dad make up stories for why baby do thing.
 Baby cry, so tired dad think maybe because see something scary?
 Maybe because not happy?
 Maybe because HATE tired dad?!
-Then tired dad stop and remember: No make up make believe stories!
-Baby be baby and do baby things because is baby, silly!
+Then tired dad stop and remember: No make up stories!
+Baby be baby and do baby things - because is baby, silly!

-With smol baby, other peoples come talk to tired dad.
-Tell tired dad you do this with baby, otherwise bad tired dad (also tell this to tired mum).
-Tired dad very confuse by those people, but mostly try not to care.
-Remember, baby be baby from tired dad and tired mum, so tired parent know best what smol baby need!
+When have smol baby, other peoples come talk to tired dad.
+Tell tired dad you do this with baby, otherwise bad tired dad (they also tell this to tired mum!).
+Tired dad very confuse by those people and mostly ignore.
+Baby be baby from tired dad and tired mum, so tired parent know best what smol baby need!
+Silly peoples.

 Tired dad sometimes get confuse about baby and want help.
-If very tired and very confuse aks collective hivemind Internetz!
-This sound good but is bad.
-Very bad.
+If very tired and very confuse tired dad ask collective hivemind Internetz!
+This bad idea.
+Very bad bad idea!
+Internetz say many strange thin.
 Now tired dad be very very confuse and still no help!

-Tired dad sometimes worry that smol baby no longer breathe.
-Silly, because every time tired dad check smol baby still breathe.
-Smol baby tough!
-Still, maybe tired dad check one more time, just for sure.

 Sometimes tired dad very stressed out.
 Is okay, taking care of baby is stressful!
-Tired dad remember to also take care of himself so can take care of smol baby.
+But tired dad remember to take care of himself also.
+If tired dad take care of himself tired dad make better take care of smol baby!

 <div style="text-align:center;">
 <svg role="img" viewBox="0 0 135.467 135.467" xml:space="preserve" xmlns="http://www.w3.org/2000/svg"